 But you, the reader, will probably reject this interpretation.
 It's too influenced by the “Stop grovelling” God in Monty Python's 'Holy Grail'.
 Or was that God in Ezekiel 2:1?
 Or Job 40:7-9?
 Also, do seraphim mess with us?
 Who can know the mind of a seraph?

 Okay, never mind.
 But it was a fun thought.
 You've got to expect a glitch in communication though, when you realize you're in the presence of the Holy when two minutes ago you were just sitting in a boat with some other sweaty guy who then tells you to put the net down in the deep side of the boat just a few feet away.
-A few feet, a couple of minutes, and suddenly you're prostrate on the bottom of the boat zapped both by the radiance of the Divine and the squalid excuse for the human person you realize you are in that Divine Light.
+A few feet, a couple of minutes, and suddenly you're prostrate on the bottom of the boat zapped both by the radiance of the Divine and the squalid excuse for the human person you realize you are when illuminated by that Divine Light.

 Is Jesus messing with Peter?
 Let me put it this way; how often did Jesus mess with Peter?
 And, how often was Jesus TEMPTED to mess with Peter and didn't?